TAMULib/GIFMButtonUI/README.md

 Please feel free to file any issues concerning GIFM Button UI to the issues section of the repository.

-Any questions concerning GIFM Button UI can be directed to [helpdesk@library.tamu.edu][helpdesk-email].
+Any questions concerning GIFM Button UI can be directed to helpdesk@library.tamu.edu.

+Copyright © 2022 Texas A&M University Libraries under the [The MIT License][license].

 <div align="right">(<a href="#readme-top">back to top</a>)</div>